Journalism and Media Studies (Major)

 JRN290 History of Media/Journalism

 Having passed all the required and elective courses, students complete their studies by taking graduation examination: state exam covering the major module, state exam covering the concentration module, thesis defense.

 For more information on the modular structure and the study program, please contact our admissions team at email@example.com.

-Graduates of the B.A. in Journalism & Communications can expect to:
+Graduates of the B.A. in Journalism and Media Studies can expect to: